Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 81
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene81.jpg
       narration: "<p>The people have spoken, and now the nomadic horde Kilwa has embarrassed the power of the people’s republic and has risen up!
-The question still rests if this new found belief in the people will aid the struggling middle power to greatness.Note: Yemen is officially scary with their navy.
+The question still rests if this new found belief in the people will aid the struggling middle power to greatness.</p><p>Note: Yemen is officially scary with their navy.
 Be careful guys!</p>"
     - scene_number: 82
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene82.jpg